geerlingguy/ansible-role-drupal/README.md

 The site name (will be used as the home page title and anywhere else the site name is displayed).

     drupal_admin_name: admin

-The username that gets assigned to the super admin (user 1).

     drupal_admin_password: admin

-The password for the super admin.
+The username and password for the admin account (user 1).

     drupal_webserver_daemon: apache2